WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

 ### Advantages

 1. This approach has strictly defined invariants.
-2. It applies to both finding the "starting position" and the "ending position" without extra handling or changes.
+2. It applies to both finding the "starting position" and the "ending position" without needing extra handling or changes.
 3. Some approaches use `l == r` as the termination condition.
 When $l$ and $r$ differ by $1$, $mid$ will be calculated to be equal to $l$ or $r$.
 If not handled correctly, updating $l$ or $r$ to $mid$ will not shrink the search interval, leading to an infinite loop.
 In contrast, this approach terminates when $l$ and $r$ are adjacent, ensuring that $mid$ is less than $l$ and greater than $r$, and updating $l$ or $r$ will always shrink the search interval.

 ---